intel-retail/automated-self-checkout/README.md

     make download-sample-videos
     ```

-4. Build the demo Docker image

-    ```bash
-    make build
-    ```

-5. Start Automated Self Checkout using the Docker Compose file.
+4. Start Automated Self Checkout using the Docker Compose file.
 The Docker Compose also includes an RTSP camera simulator that will infinitely loop through the sample videos downloaded in step 3.

     ```bash
     make run-render-mode